tu-delft-library/il-master-thesis-guide/book/4b-summarise.md

 - Things that are still unclear for you (specific terms, concepts).
 Useful for additional reading of other sources (Trent University, n.d.)

-If you want to read more about how to write this type of summary, consult <a href="https://www.trentu.ca/academicskills/how-guides/how-write-university/how-approach-any-assignment/writing-article-summaries" target=_blank>this guide from Trent University</a> for further reading
+If you want to read more about how to write this type of summary, consult the guide "<a href="https://www.trentu.ca/academicskills/how-guides/how-write-university/how-approach-any-assignment/writing-article-summaries" target=_blank>Writing Article Summaries</a>" from Trent University</a> for further reading.

 ```